FerhatYesilkaya/Queue-Updater/readme.md

 - `default_queue (Type: Text)`: Specify which queue should always be reloaded.
 Enter the name of the queue (must be identical).
 Although you can make this setting through the pop-up view (the first 8 queues in the Rexis selection list), since this setting is stored in local storage, it cannot be guaranteed that the correct queue will always be loaded.

 - `refresh_time_in_minutes (Type: Number)`: Here you can specify how often the queue should be updated, in minutes.
 Integers or floating-point numbers are allowed.

+After parameters have been changed, the Queue-Updater needs to be refreshed.
+To do this, follow step 4 and you will see the Queue-Updater there.
+Click on the refresh button.

 ## Miscellaneous
 This is a temporary solution until an official version is made available.
 I reserve the right to discontinue or permanently delete this project from GitHub.
 Furthermore, I am not responsible for any misuse of this Google extension.